 - Top 1% – 800 cases including 200 cases per year

 A more experienced provider will be more familiar with complex cases than one who has treated fewer cases.
 Again, this is just one of many important criteria to consider.

 How Much Does Invisalign Cost? – Average Cost of Invisalign?

 Before you choose an Invisalign provider there is one more thing to consider: How expensive is Invisalign?
 Believe it or not each provider sets his or her own prices.
 There isn’t a standard or set price for all patients.

 So how much does Invisalign cost?
-The average cost of Invisalign is between $3000 and $8000 with more experienced providers cost a whole lot more.
+The average cost of Invisalign is between $3000 and $8000.
+More experienced providers cost a whole lot more than inexperienced ones.

 My local dentist gave me a price quote of just over $4000.
 A Top 1% provider in a swanky part of town handed me a quote for $7900.

 If you are price conscious definitely ask around.
 There are huge differences between provider prices, especially between dentists and orthodontists.
 Just be aware that you may trade quality and expertise when you pay less.